 Skin and subcutaneous tissue disorders: A measle-like rash is the most common dermatological manifestation.
 Morbilliform rashes and other types of dermatitis, hirsutism, hypertrichosis, and coarsening of the facial features.
 Rashes including scarlatiniform or morbilliformare sometimes accompanied by fever, and are generally more common in children and young adults.

-Other types of rashes are more rare, and more serious forms which may be fatal include bullous, exfoliative or purpuric dermatitis, lupus erythematosus, Severe cutaneous adverse reactions (SCARs): Stevens-Johnson syndrome and toxic epidermal necrolysis (see section 4.4).
+Other types of rashes are more rare, and more serious forms which may be fatal include bullous, exfoliative or purpuric dermatitis, lupus erythematosus, Severe cutaneous adverse reactions (SCARs): Acute Generalised Exanthematous Pustulisis AEGP), Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) (see section 4.4).
+Urticaria has been reported.

 Phenytoin should be discontinued if a skin rash appears.
 If the rash is exfoliative, purpuric, or bullous or if lupus erythematosus, Stevens-Johnson syndrome or toxic epidermal necrolysis is suspected, phenytoin should not be resumed.
 If the rash is mild (measles-like or scarlatiniform), therapy may be resumed when the rash has completely disappeared.
 However, in the case of the rash recurring upon reinstitution of therapy, further phenytoin medication is contraindicated.